FIRST TIMERSTRANSPORTATION

-Best Ways to Get From Bangkok to Pattaya
+Best Ways to Get From Bangkok to Pattaya 2025

-Last Updated on September 25, 2025 by admin
+Last Updated on October 12, 2025 by admin

 Taxi (from BKK Airport)

-“Best” is relative, but cost and convenience are most peoples’ chief considerations.
-If you’re coming from Suvarnabhumi Airport (BKK) and traveling to Pattaya, most opt for taxis.
-Two reliable and affordable taxi services you can book in advance are Nam’s Taxi and Kim’s Pattaya Taxi.
-Both should be cheaper than booking a rideshare (Bolt or Grab) with prices starting at 1,000 baht (around USD $31) for the smallest vehicles.
 It’s best to book your trip 1 to 3 days in advance.
 Nam’s tends to prefer communication via email, while Kim’s allows using Line and WhatsApp.
 The advantage of taking a taxi from BKK to Pattaya is 24 hour availability and being dropped off directly at your hotel after what might be a harrowing, exhausting journey.

 Representatives from Nam’s Taxi or Kim Taxi will meet you at Arrivals with your name on a placard at Gate 3 on the 2nd floor.

 If your flight is late, they’ll know and wait for you; because you provide your flight information to them when you book.
 Also note that it can take 30 to 60 minutes to get from your plane, through Immigration, and to the waiting area in Arrivals.
-The taxi companies will tellĀ you where to meet them.
+The taxi companies will tell you where to meet them.

 While it’s possible to get a rideshare using either the Grab or Bolt app, the price will be higher (probably starting at 1500 baht) and they’ll likely charge you for the tolls.
 Tolls are included with Nam’s and Kim’s.
 Don’t even think of trying to hail a “normal” Bangkok taxi to Pattaya or you may be scammed.